bluebanquise/bluebanquise/resources/documentation/stories.rst

 Now ensure you can ping the BMC of the new node (if BMC there is).

-Ask for a new deployment using bootset (see story deploying nodes bellow).
+Ask for a new deployment using bootset (see :ref:`deploying-nodes`).

+.. _deploying-nodes:

 Deploying nodes
 ---------------